gennadiy-gaysha/PP_5_art_showcase/README.md

   - Positioned on the left side of the screen, it occupies two-thirds of the site's main container size.

 - Logged in painting' owner can also edit and delete their own paintings.
+Upon successful editing/deletion of a painting, a "Success" message will be displayed to confirm the action.

 Painting CRUD:
 ![ArtShowcase Comment CRUD image](/src/assets/readme_images/features/painting_crud.png)